SebastianRzk/gradle-cobol-plugin/docs/index.md

 #### configure own terminal

-Set the parameter _customTerminal_ in the cobol clock in your build.gradle to use a custom terminal commands.
+Set the parameter _customTerminal_ in the cobol block in your build.gradle to use a custom terminal commands.

 Insert the full qualified terminal command string.
 Use `{path}` as placeholder for the absolute path to the executable.